 There are two trailheads you can use to access McCullough Gulch.
-The newer, lower access parking lot is located about 7 miles south of Breckenridge, on the right side of highway 9 opposite the Lodge by the Blue (formerly Skier’s Edge).
-From here you can access a beautiful woods trail, turning into the old road that leads up into McCullough Gulch following the rock-strewn stream.
-Starting here makes the hike about twice as long, being that it starts 1.5 miles down the mountain from the upper access.
+The newer, lower access parking lot is located about 7 miles south of Breckenridge, on the right side of highway 9 opposite the Lodge by the Blue.
+From here you can access a beautiful wooded trail, turning into the old road that leads up into McCullough Gulch following the rock-strewn stream.
+Starting here makes the hike about twice as long.

-Park at the end of County Road 851, and you can access the McCullough Gulch falls with just a 1.3 mile hike.
-Drive south out of Breckenridge, a couple switchbacks up Hoosier Pass (7.9 mi), and take a right on Blue Lakes Road (CR 850), and another right on CR 851.
-This hike is pretty high in elevation, starting at about 11,000′, so the snow usually clears sometime in July.
+The other access, a 1.3-mile hike, to McCullough Gulch is at the trailhead at the end of County Road 851 on Hoosier Pass.
+Take a right on Blue Lakes Road (CR 850), and another right on CR 851.
+This hike is pretty high in elevation, starting at about 11,000′, so is usually dry by July.

 2a.
 Mohawk Lakes – Continental Falls